Undergraduate Course List

 |CHEM 301: Introductory Physical Chemistry I||3||First of a two-semester sequence covering principles and applications of physical chemistry, intended for chemistry and chemical engineering majors and other students having primary interests in biochemical, biological or life-science areas.
 States and properties of matter.
 Thermodynamics and its application to chemical and biochemical systems.
 Chemical equilibrium.
 Electrochemistry.|

-Prereq: CHEM 106 or equivalent and a year each of physics and calculus, preferably including partial derivatives.
+Prereq: CHEM 106 and one year each of physics and calculus, preferably including partial derivatives.

 |CHEM 302: Introductory Physical Chemistry II||3||Continuation of CHEM 301.
 Chemical kinetics and catalysis.
 Introductory quantum chemistry.
 Spectroscopy.
 Statistical thermodynamics.|